erpc-io/eRPC/README.md

 ## Requirements
  * Toolchain: A C++11 compiler and CMake 2.8+
  * See `scripts/packages/` for required software packages for your distro.
-   Install _exactly one_ of the following, mutually-incompatible packages:
-   * Mellanox OFED for Mellanox NICs
+ * The latest `rdma_core`, preferably installed from source
-   * For other DPDK-compatible NICs, a system-wide installation from DPDK 19.11.5 LTS sources (i.e., `sudo make install T=x86_64-native-linuxapp-gcc DESTDIR=/usr`).
+ * For non-Mellanox DPDK-compatible NICs, a system-wide installation from DPDK 19.11.5 LTS sources (i.e., `sudo make install T=x86_64-native-linuxapp-gcc DESTDIR=/usr`).
 Other DPDK versions are not supported.
  * NICs: Fast (10 GbE+) NICs are needed for good performance. eRPC works best with Mellanox Ethernet and InfiniBand NICs.
 Any DPDK-capable NICs also work well.